lmageste/mc833/README.md

 http://mongoc.org/libmongoc/current/tutorial.html#include-and-link-libmongoc-in-your-c-program

 # How to use

+## For the C files, using traditional TCP/UDP protocols
  - Create your own database in mongo (in *create_courses.sh* there are some commands to create a very small database)

  - Compile the C files (*sever.c* and *client.c*), linking the *libmongo.c* library to compilation.